AppfireBigPicture/cloud-custodian/README.md

   Familiarity with Cloud Custodian is recommended for understanding and managing resource compliance.
 [Learn more about Cloud Custodian](https://cloudcustodian.io/docs/index.html).

+- **Read the full documentation**

+  It is essential to read the full documentation in the [Additional Documentation](#additional-documentation) before deploying Tagging Control to ensure proper setup and usage.

 ## Instructions for using Tagging Control

 Get started with Tagging Control by cloning the repository: